MingxiaGuo/English/docs/EF/9-1_Dining-out.md

 #### d) Final Task: Making a dinner reservation

 ```
+预定晚餐：你正打电话给帕克烧烤店预订星期五晚上7点四个人的餐位
+A: Good afternoon.
+Park Gral.
+How may I help you?
+B: I'd like to make a reservation for Friday night.
+A: That's .. this Friday?
+B: Yes, that's right.
+A: And how many people in your party?
+B: It's for four people
+A: And what's name please?
+B: Its's __
+A: And what time were you thinking of?
+B: We were hoping for 7.
+A: OK. let's me take a look at here, would 7:30 work for you?
+B: Yes, that would be fine.
+A: OK I'm putting you down at 7:30
+B: Thanks!
+We'll see you on Friday.
+A: We do, We have fresh oysters everyday.
+So that's four people for this Friday at 7:30.
+Thanks, we look forward to seeing you on Friday,
 ```

 ### 9-1-2 Ordering a meal

 ```
+点餐
 [Waiter]: Good evening, my name is Rose.
 I'll be waitress tonight.
 Are yo ready to order?
 [Joan]: Yes, we are.
 We'll take a dozen oysters as an appetizer.
 Uh, how fresh are they?
 [Waiter]: They were in the bay this morning.